Quantum walk on a random comb: Quantum diffusion from a point on the spine

 We now present some illustrative numerical studies of $\Ploc$.
 First we compute the expectation of $\Ploc$ as a function of the hole probability $p$.
 Our calculation is based on \rf{EPLoc}, by constructing large samples of size $\mathcal{N}$ of random periodic combs of size $L$, for a chosen value of $p$, then by computing explicitly the $E>4$ eigenstates $\Gamma_\sigma$ for each chain, and finally by studying the statistics of $\Ploc$.

-Some results are presented on Figure~\ref{figEPloc}, and are obtained from samples of size $\mathcal{N}=10^3$ of chains of length $L=500$, for various values of $p$.
+Some results are presented on Fig.~\ref{figEPloc}, and are obtained from samples of size $\mathcal{N}=10^3$ of chains of length $L=500$, for various values of $p$.
 This size and number of samples are sufficient to get good enough statistics for our qualitative discussion.
 The expectation $\mathbb{E}[\Ploc](p)$ is found to decrease with $p$, starting from the exact value for $p=0$,

 calculated in our paper on the regular comb (see Eq.~107 in \cite{David_2022}), down to $\mathbb{E}[\Ploc](1)=0$ when $p=1$, where the comb reduces to a single line with no teeth.
-The numerical results are consistent with the upper bound \rf{upperbound}.
+The numerical results are consistent with the upper-bound \rf{upperbound}.

-We have seen that $\Ploc(\nsz)$ is a random variable, since it depends on the local environment of the initial site $\nsz$, and in particular on whether $\nsz$ is a tooth or a hole.
+We have seen that $\Ploc(\nsz)$ is a random variable, since it depends on the environment of the initial site $\nsz$, and in particular on whether $\nsz$ is a tooth or a hole.
 A qualitative understanding of this effect can be obtained by plotting the probability distribution for this variable $\Ploc(\nsz)$, for the sample ensembles of combs constructed in the numerical study described above.

-Let us first discuss this probability distribution in the hole/tooth symmetric case $p=1/2$, shown in fig.~\ref{pdfPloc5}
+Let us first discuss this probability distribution in the hole/tooth symmetric case $p=1/2$, shown in Fig.~\ref{pdfPloc5}

 We observe a rather spiky distribution function, separated into two distinct parts.
 The first part is for small values of $\Ploc$, typically $0\le\Ploc\le .17$, the second part is for higher values of $\Ploc$, typically $0.33\le\Ploc\le .53$.
 These two distributions are separated by a large gap.
 The spiky character of the distribution may indicate a fractal nature.
 Our study shows that the low $\Ploc$ distribution comes from comb configurations where the initial point $\nsz$ is a hole, while the large $\Ploc$ distribution comes from comb configurations where the initial point $\nsz$ is a tooth.